 Dr. Colette Simonot-Maiello completed her PhD in Musicology in 2011, focusing on the theme of hysteria in an opera by Francis Poulenc.
-After beginning her career at Brandon University, she is now an Assistant Professor of Musicology in the Desautels Faculty of Music at the University of Manitoba where she combines ethnomusicological
+After beginning her career at Brandon University, she is now an Associate Professor of Musicology in the Desautels Faculty of Music at the University of Manitoba where she combines ethnomusicological

 and musicological approaches in teaching and researching Canadian music and decolonization.